 The dangers of combustible cigarettes are well-documented.
 Cigarettes consist of roughly 7,000 chemicals, according to the National Cancer Institute, 69 of which are proven carcinogens.
 Along with nicotine, cigarette chemicals include hydrogen cyanide, lead, arsenic, ammonia, benzene, and carbon monoxide, and most are found in tar, the nasty residue left behind from burning tobacco.

+Is nicotine bad for you?
+Yes.
 Nicotine itself is highly problematic.
 First and foremost, it’s crazy-addictive because it changes the brain.
 “Nicotine mimics the chemicals that brain cells use to communicate with each other and causes the brain to reconfigure itself,” Glantz says.
 “The nicotine molecule is shaped a lot like acetylcholine, which the nervous system uses to communicate, so it fakes out and overstimulates the nervous system.”

 The brain responds to this, he explains, by growing additional nicotine receptors.
 And with more receptors, the body craves more nicotine.
 Without it, withdrawal sets in, causing jitters, anxiety, headaches, and irritability.
 “This rewiring of the brain is bad for adults, but it’s especially bad for young people because until around age 26, the brain is still developing,” Stantz says.
 “When you start messing up normal communication between nerves as the system is still being built, the adaptations are a lot more permanent.”

 Looking strictly at the nicotine factor, e-cigarettes can be even worse than traditional cigs because they tend to deliver even more of the stimulant.
 With newer vaping devices, unlike first-generation e-cigarettes, nicotine levels can be controlled, either by adjusting the contraption itself or purchasing e-juices of varying concentrations.
-Regardless, they still tend to push out more nicotine than an old-school smoke.
+Regardless, they still tend to push out more nicotine than old-school smoke.

 For this reason, Stantz calls out Juul devices as particularly dangerous.
 “Free-base nicotine, which you get in a cigarette and an older-generation e-cigarette, is very alkaline and hard to inhale, so it triggers a gag reflex, which limits the amount of nicotine per puff,” he says.
 “Juul transitioned to nicotine salt and added some acid to the e-liquid to make it less alkaline, as well as adding flavors.
 When you put all that together, it is much easier to inhale, so Juul devices deliver a much higher dose per puff.”